Beth Torina

-Elizabeth Dieter Torina (born October 15, 1978) is an American former collegiate softball pitcher and current head coach at LSU.
-Prior to 2011, Torina coached as Beth McClendon.
-She played college softball at Florida.
+Elizabeth Dieter Torina (formerly McClendon; born October 15, 1978) is an American softball coach and former pitcher who is the current head coach at LSU.

 Early life and education

 Born Elizabeth Dieter in Chicago Heights, Illinois, Torina grew up in Orlando, Florida and graduated from Dr. Phillips High School.
 Originally a walk-on and competing as Beth Dieter, Torina became the number-two pitcher on the Florida Gators softball team at the University of Florida and became the top starting pitcher as a junior in 1999.
 In her career, Torina made 139 appearances with 105 starts, a 60–39 record, 23 shutouts, and 716.2 innings pitched and is ranked top ten all-time in multiple categories including shutouts, appearances, wins, and starts.
 As a senior in 2000, Torina had a career-best 1.75 earned run average.
 Torina graduated in 2000 with a B.S. in health sciences and occupational therapy.